ejb1123/fxs_web/docs/slate/source/index.html.md

   "vfs:core",
   "vfs:impl:server",
   "scripting:server",
-  "fs:data",
   "svadhesive",
-  "citizen:scripting:mono"
+  "citizen:scripting:mono",
+  "fs:data"
 }
 ```
-## 2. Configure the authentication
+## 2. Setup authentication

-We need to configure the username and password to use FSX-WEB.
+We need to configure the username and password to use **fs_fxs-web**.
 Go to your **server.cfg** and add the following lines

 |Parameter|Description|